0xCodeFuture/0xCodeFuture/README.md

 💡 Experience Snapshot

-• Built scalable platforms in fintech, eCommerce, healthcare, and SaaS
+• Built scalable platforms in fintech, eCommerce, healthcare, and SaaS</br>

-• Integrated third-party APIs and services to streamline operations and extend platform capabilities
+• Integrated third-party APIs and services to streamline operations and extend platform capabilities</br>

-• Implemented AI/ML features such as recommendation engines, NLP-based search, and predictive analytics
+• Implemented AI/ML features such as recommendation engines, NLP-based search, and predictive analytics</br>

-• Enhanced deployment processes with CI/CD and cloud automation
+• Enhanced deployment processes with CI/CD and cloud automation</br>
 • Mentored developers and led cross-functional remote teams

 🧠 How I Work